Sale and purchase of assets

 The Administrator's role

-The administrator has a general duty to act in the best interests of creditors as a whole, and this applies especially in their duty to get a good deal when entering into a sale agreement to sell a company's business and assets, either as part of a pre-pack sale or as a sale during a trading administration.
+The administrator has a general duty to act in the best interests of creditors as a whole, and this applies especially in their duty to get a good deal when entering into a sale of a company's business and assets, either as part of a pre-pack sale or during a trading administration.

-The administrator must set out their proposals for achieving the purpose of administration, and if this includes a sale of either the business or the assets of the company, or both, then this should be put to the company's creditors for approval.
-It is not always possible for an administrator to put their proposals for sale to the creditors in advance of a sale, particularly in the case of a pre-pack sale for example, so the administrator should make sure they are clear that they are getting a good deal for the creditors, and can demonstrate this by way of a paper trail later if required.
-If they are concerned they may wish to seek advance directions from the court on any potential sale.
-See
+The administrator must set out their proposals for achieving the purpose of administration, and if this includes a sale of the business and/or the assets of the company, then this should be put to the company's creditors for approval.
+It is not always possible for an administrator to put their proposals for sale to the creditors in advance of a sale, particularly in the case of a pre-pack sale for example, so the administrator should make sure they are

 To view the latest version of this document and thousands of others like it, sign-in with LexisNexis or register for a free trial.